 - Sour Cream or Plain Non-Fat Greek Yogurt

 - Optional Additional Toppers

-How To Make The Best Sweet and Spicy Chili
+How to Make Sweet and Spicy Chili

 - In a large pot add diced onion and olive oil and saute for 5 minutes or until the onion is translucent.
 Add the ground beef, ground sausage, salt and pepper and minced garlic to the pot.